-On January 1st, 2015, Citizenship and Immigration Canada introduced a new form of express processing for Federal Skilled Worker Program, Federal Skilled Trades Program, and Canadian Experience Class program, with a one-year turn around time for all applications.
+On January 1st, 2015, Citizenship and Immigration Canada introduced a new form of express processing for the Federal Skilled Worker Program, the Federal Skilled Trades Program, and the Canadian Experience Class program, with a six-month turn around time for most applications.

 STEP 1: CANDIDATES WILL CREATE AN ONLINE PROFILE

 Candidates must meet the eligibility requirements of one of the federal immigration programs to be accepted into the pool of candidates.
 Those programs include the Canadian Experience Class, the Federal Skilled Worker class, the Federal Skilled Trades class, and some streams of the Provincial Nominees class.

 Their applications will then be ranked based on many factors including:

 - Official language proficiency

 - A nomination from a province in the Express Entry streams

 STEP 2: THE HIGHEST RANKING CANDIDATES WILL BE INVITED TO APPLY FOR PERMANENT RESIDENCE

 As soon as a candidate is invited to apply through an ITA, they will have 90 days to submit an online application for permanent residence, along with the required forms and evidence.